 1. Red eyes due to allergies

-For red itchy eyes caused by allergies, Dr. White advises over-the-counter medicines like Alaway or Zaditor, used in the morning and at night.
+For red itchy eyes caused by allergies, Dr. White advises over-the-counter medicines, used in the morning and at night.
 These drops work best if they are started about a week before allergy season and continued each day until the allergen is no longer active.

 Artificial tears work well if the cause is dryness or exposure something such as wind or dust.
-Dr. White typically advises using a drop such as Refresh Optive, Blink, or Systane Ultra a few times a day.
-Putting the drop in the refrigerator can also provide extra relief, but is not always necessary.
+Dr. White typically advises using eye drops a few times a day.
+Putting the drop in the refrigerator can also provide extra relief but is not always necessary.

 3. Red eyes that are swollen